 How Your Credit Score May Affect Your Homeowners Insurance Premium

-Whether you are a first-time homebuyer in the South Coast of Massachusetts or Rhode Island area, or you’re a longtime resident looking to make the move from your current home, the team at HIG wants to make sure you are aware of one key thing that could greatly impact your home buying process.
+Whether you are a first-time homebuyer in the South Coast of the Rhode Island area, or you’re a longtime resident looking to make the move from your current home, the team at HIG wants to make sure you are aware of one key thing that could greatly impact your home buying process.
 Do you have a healthy credit history?

 Your credit score generally affects everything from your ability to get a mortgage, the interest rate you will get on your loan, your refinancing options, and access to loans for home renovations in the future.
 As your local insurance agent, HIG also wants you to know that your credit record might even have an impact on what home insurance premiums you will be offered.

 How your credit history could drive your home insurance rates up

 At HIG, we work with the leading regional and national insurance partners to get the most competitive quotes on a new home insurance policy for our clients.
 However, some of the factors these carriers use to come up with their quotes may surprise you.
 Specifically, insurance providers will assess a potential home insurance buyer like you on several risk factors, including these four credit-related questions: